 To implement this, CCSDS (or one or more agencies) can provide Reference Implementations.
 A Domain Archive could initially simply use the Reference Implementation.
 It would only need to create the Interoperability Table, and supply the Applications (if any) to perform the Transformation, which should be chosen based on maintaining the Transformational Information Properties.

 DEPLOYMENT DIAGRAM

 The Deployment diagram indicates (some of the) the software which runs on the physical nodes (e.g. computers).

 This shows nodes which match the OAIS-IF scenarios discussed in section 3.

 Figure 8-10 Deployment diagram

-TODO:

-QUERY - could use the Java Query Interface https://docs.oracle.com/javaee/7/api/javax/persistence/Query.html

-This is not quite consistent with the CCSDS Message Abstraction Layer (see https://public.ccsds.org/Pubs/521x0b2e1.pdf ), but if this seems a good way to go it may be relatively straightforward to do that.
-We then also may be able to use the MAL JAVA API (see https://public.ccsds.org/Pubs/523x1m1.pdf ).
-A JAVA prototype implementation could be quite straightforward.

-The binding to the MAL HTTP Transport (see https://public.ccsds.org/Pubs/524x3b1.pdf ) may also be useful.